QCP: A Practical Separation Logic-based C Program Verification Tool: Introduction

-For (A) and (B), QCP adopts successful design elements from existing tools.
-Specifically, (1) QCP handles the memory manipulation of the C language using separation logic, which introduces an additional connective logic separating conjunction `*', and `P * Q' asserts that P and Q hold for the disjoint heap regions.
+For (A) and (B), QCP adopts well-established design elements from existing tools.
+Specifically, (1) QCP handles the memory manipulation of the C language using separation logic, which introduces an additional connective logic separating conjunction ($*$). $P * Q$ asserts that $P$ and $Q$ hold for the disjoint heap regions.
 (2) It allows users to annotate programs with assertions outlining a proof skeleton, enabling separation-logic-based symbolic execution to generate verification conditions automatically.
-(3) QCP allows users to manually write Rocq proof code to fill proof gaps, which are about user-defined predicates that cannot be verified automatically by an SMT solver.
-(4) For C function calls, QCP users are required to provide function specifications to describe C function behavior --- during symbolic execution, QCP will check whether the functions' preconditions are satisfied and calling commands' postcondition accordingly.
-(5) To automate the process of checking verification conditions or computing separation logic frames, users can employ QCP’s built-in SMT solver or add customized separation logic heuristics (verified for soundness by the Stellis system~\cite{Stellis}).
-This represents our first contribution: combining the advantages of annotation-based and interactive-based verifiers.
+(3) For C function calls, QCP requires users to provide function specifications that describe the functions' behavior.
+During symbolic execution, QCP verifies that the preconditions of callee functions are satisfied and derives the postconditions for the calling context.
+(4) To automate the process of checking verification conditions, users can employ QCP’s built-in SMT solver or add customized separation logic heuristics.
+(5) QCP allows users to manually write Rocq proof code to fill proof gaps, which are about user-defined predicates that cannot be verified automatically by an SMT solver.
+Therefore, QCP can combine the advantages of annotation-based and interactive-based verifiers.